Fur Affinity

 Fur Affinity (also written as FurAffinity) is a furry-centric art community that hosts artwork, literature, photography, and audio recordings.
 It was launched in 2005 by a pseudonymous individual using the moniker "Alkora" and was owned by Sean "Dragoneer" Piche through his limited liability corporation Ferrox Art from 2007 until 2015 when it was purchased by virtual world platform IMVU, and then again through a second LLC, Frost Dragon Art, from 2021 until his death in August 2024.

-Fur Affinity is headquartered in Terre Haute, Indiana, and features both standard furry art and adult art, although registration of a free account is required to view the latter.
+Fur Affinity features both standard furry art and adult art, although registration of a free account is required to view the latter.
 The site has become the most well-known and used furry-based website since its launch, receiving around 20 million visits monthly.